GLOBAL MARKETS-Dow, S&P 500 hit record highs on greater risk tolerance

 * Treasury yields rise on anticipation of new Japan stimulus

-* Dollar hits more than two-week high vs. yen (Adds oil settlement prices)
+* Dollar hits more than two-week high vs. yen (Updates to close of European markets)

 By Sam Forgione